rcook/rcook.github.io/_posts/2018-03-08-haskell-aws-lambda.md

 * Following [some instructions I found][superuser-article], I determined that Amazon Linux's root account (`ec2-user`) has no password by default.
 I, therefore, grabbed this [ISO][init-iso] which sets the password to `password`.
 * I was then able to create a new account for myself, add it to `sudoers`, add my SSH public key and log into over `ssh`.

+By the way, I avoided following the [official instructions][amazon-linux-setup], because I'm lazy.

 I then proceeded to get a Haskell build environment set up with Stack and other dependencies:

 {% gist 4e1e2d624076deb3006c116ea6406ade build.sh %}